Best Resource for Becoming a Foster Parent in Rural New Brunswick

 New Brunswick's rural geography creates five specific compliance domains that urban guides ignore entirely:

 Water supply.
-If your home uses a private well rather than municipal water, DSD requires documented proof of water quality.
-This typically means an annual well-water inspection certificate from a certified laboratory.
+If your home uses a private well rather than municipal water, have the annual well-water inspection certificate required by DSD ready.
 Most urban guides don't mention water at all because municipal connections are assumed.
-If you arrive at your home inspection without the water quality certificate, your file stalls while you schedule testing, receive results, and potentially address contamination issues.
+If you arrive at your home inspection without the certificate, your file may stall while you obtain the required documentation.

 Transportation to services.
 Children in foster care often have scheduled appointments — medical, therapeutic, educational.
 Your ability to get a foster child to those appointments consistently matters in the SAFE evaluation.
 Rural families need to address transportation proactively: what vehicles you have, your availability, how you handle conflicts.

 PRIDE training access.
-The mandatory 9-session PRIDE training may only be offered once or twice a year in rural NB regional offices.
-In some regions, virtual delivery is available; in others, you drive.
-Knowing when and where the next cohort runs in your region — and registering before spaces fill — is more logistically consequential for a family in Dalhousie than for one in Fredericton.
+The mandatory 9-session PRIDE training is scheduled by region.
+Availability and delivery format can vary, so confirm the next cohort with DSD early.
+Knowing when and where the next cohort runs in your region is more logistically consequential for a family in Dalhousie than for one in Fredericton.

 Who This Is For